 I quit/retired from 18 years of teaching high school English in 2002 because our first daughter, Miss K, was on the way, and at 40 1/2 years of age, I didn't think I could be a great mom and a great teacher at the same time.
 The work load and the 80 mile a day commute just left little time to be home with our girls.
 Miss B arrived two weeks exactly before Miss K's second birthday, and you will be reading a lot about our past journeys and muddling through the tween and teen years.
 I promise not to hold too much back, but I will try to stay out of their doghouses.
 They are truly a farmer's daughters, and dirt doesn't scare them one bit.

 Renovating Our 100 Year Old

 What will you find here on the pages of Lana's Life?
 Quite a variety of topics because I am a Jill of All Trades.
-I work with a group of like-minded bloggers who organized Real Farmwives of America, and now we meet several times a year to promote Agriculture in Indiana through Indiana Family of Farmers(IFOF).
-This group works with various Ag organizations in the state like Indiana Soybean Association and Indiana Corn Associations, Indiana Farm Bureau, and Indiana Pork, Indiana Beef, and Indiana Dairy Council.
+I work with a group of like-minded bloggers who organized Real Farmwives of America, and now we meet several times a year to promote Agriculture in Indiana through Indiana Soybean Association (ISA).
+This group works with various Ag organizations in the state like Indiana Families of Farmers, Indiana Corn Associations, Indiana Farm Bureau, Indiana Pork, Indiana Beef, and Indiana Dairy Council.
 We also partner with organizations such as the Indianapolis Colts and Kroger stores.

 It is my hope that this blog is a fun place for readers to have a chat with me over a cup of coffee.
 If you ever have any questions about what we do, how we do it, or why we do it, please leave a comment, and I will answer them.
 If this blog fits a certain product or idea you would like for me to share, please send me an email, and let's work together to make that happen! email@example.com